Group B streptococcal infection: Cattle

+re-emergence of GBS cattle mastitis has been observed in Northern Europe, suggesting the introduction of human lineages into the cattle population owing to reverse zoonotic transmission.

 Fish

 GBS it is also an important pathogen in a diversity of fish species, leading to serious economic losses in many species of fish worldwide.
 GBS causes severe epidemics in farmed fish, causing sepsis and external and internal hemorrhages.
 GBS infection has been reported from wild and captive fish and has been involved in epizootics in many countries.

-Vaccines to protect fish against GBS infections are under development.
+Outbreaks of GBS in tilapia aquaculture can result in serious disease with mortalities of up to 80%.